katzfuss-group/veccs/README.md

 ## Installation

-Run the following command in your local virtual environment.
-Please make sure that a c++ compiler and the python headers are installed.

-`pip install -e .`
+The project is managed using [uv](https://docs.astral.sh/uv/).
+To install the package, first install `uv`.
+Then, clone the repository and run the following command

+`pip uv sync`

+in the root directory of the project.
+If you want to use the locked version of the dependencies, run `pip uv sync --locked`.

 ### Legacy dependencies